rodrigo-veiga-10/math_power/README.md

 # Rust Scientific
- This repository has functions written in rust for scientific porpuses, for now has the following functions:
+ This repository has functions written in rust for scientific porpuses, or math porpuses, for now has the following functions:
 ## Function`sci_2_num`

 This function is designed to convert a scientific notation string into a regular integer (`u128`).
 It performs a series of checks and transformations to ensure the input is valid and can be correctly converted.